-When a camper goes to an equestrian or horseback riding camp, they won’t just learn how to ride a horse and do fancy drills or jumps.
-Riding horses builds character and compassion.
+When a child goes to a horseback riding/equestrian camp, they’ll do much more than just learn how to ride a horse and do fancy drills or jumps.
+Riding horses builds character and compassion and teaches discipline.

-Working with an animal teaches kids how to listen to non-verbal cues and show respect and empathy for animals.
-This, in turn, teaches them how to work better with people.
+Working with a horse teaches kids how to listen to non-verbal cues and show respect and empathy for animals.
+This can also teach campers how to work better with people and the value of teamwork.

-Taking care of horses teaches discipline.
-Riding a trail teaches presence of mind, awareness, and the ability to pay attention to details.
-And for some advanced courses like show jumping, your child will learn how to challenge themselves and master both the horse and themself.
+Riding a trail teaches the presence of mind and the ability to pay attention to even the smallest details.
+For some advanced courses like show jumping, your child can learn how to challenge themselves and master both the horse and themself.

 Best Horseback Riding Camps

-Set in the Catskill Mountains in New York State, this is considered one of the best overnight horseback riding camps for girls aged 7 to 17.
+Set in the Catskill Mountains in New York State, International Riding Camp has an amazing overnight horseback riding program for girls ages 7 to 17.
 They learn several different riding disciplines, including cross-country jumping, polo, and hunt seat equitation.

-Campers get six hours of riding each day—whether in the ring or on trails—then spend the rest of their time doing fun outdoor activities like water skiing, jet skiing, and swimming.
+Campers get 3 to 6 hours of riding each day—whether in the ring or on trails—and then spend the rest of their time doing fun outdoor activities like water skiing, tennis, and swimming.

-They also offer winter horse riding camps held at the El Venado Polo School in Argentina and special activities like Mother-Daughter riding camps.
+International Riding Camp also offers winter horse riding camps held at the El Venado Polo School in Argentina and special activities like Mother-Daughter riding camps.
+They also host Polo for Beginner classes, so your child can learn the sport.

 3. Camp Friendship

-This is a family-run Equestrian Camp for coed campers ages 9 to 16 in Palmyra, Virginia.
-The camp is open even to beginners—the only requirement to join is that your camper loves horses.
-Campers will learn not just basic riding skills but also how to take care of a horse and the safe way to navigate a trail.
+Camp Friendship is a family-run equestrian camp for coed campers ages 9 to 16 in Palmyra, Virginia.
+The camp is open to beginners, and the only requirement to join is that your camper loves horses.
+Campers will learn basic riding skills and also how to take care of a horse and the safe way to navigate a trail.

 The activities include sports, arts and crafts, and water sports like canoeing, fishing, and aqua zumba.
-Their adventure sport include archery, mountain boarding, obstacle courses.
-They even have a wilderness survival experience, where they learn how to build a fire and make a shelter.
+Their adventure sport includes archery, mountain boarding, and obstacle courses.
+They even have a wilderness survival experience, where kids learn how to build a fire and make a shelter.

-While this is not the best equestrian camp for serious riders, this is a wonderful way to introduce campers to horseback riding while learning other skills and enjoying traditional camp activities.
+While this is not the ideal equestrian camp for serious riders, this is a wonderful way to introduce campers to horseback riding while learning other skills and enjoying traditional camp activities.

 4. Camp Greystone